How supplementing breast milk with formula could affect your baby

 Your baby can go longer between feedings without showing signs of hunger

 You also might notice that your baby feeds less frequently.
 That is because formula takes longer to digest than breast milk, and can cause your baby to feel full longer.
 Consistent feedings are still important, and waiting too long could affect your baby’s health (and temperament).
 A good way to stay on top of this is to track your baby’s feedings.
 Use our printable Feeding Tracker (PDF) to help keep a record of every feeding.
-Or if you have an iPhone® or iPod touch®, you can use the free Similac Baby Journal app to track your baby’s feedings, sleep patterns, diaper changes, and more.
+Or if you have an Apple iOS or Android™ device* you can use the free Similac Baby Journal app to track your baby’s feedings, sleep patterns, diaper changes, and more.

 Your baby's stool might become firmer and develop a stronger odor